ianmiell/alert-on-change/README.md

 curl somewebsite.com | html2text | grep -wi shutit | wc -l
 ```

+### Tuning the "Common Words Percentage Trigger"

 Obviously, the output of this can change a little bit, so you can specify a percentage of words common to old and new in the output and it will work out if the diff has less than that percentage of words in common.
 This defaults to 100, so any change will mail you.
+0 would never mail you.

 ## Adding Your Command